 Rolo Lamperouge from Code Geass manages to insert himself into the main cast between seasons 1 and 2.
 In fact, he is supposedly the main character Lelouch's little brother (replacing the sister he had previously, Nunnally).
 He's really an assassin who has been appointed with the mission of keeping watch over Lelouch, after the Ashford students are given Fake Memories and an amnesiac Lelouch is sent there as well, to keep him out of the way of The Emperor's plans.
 Itdoesn'twork.

 Yu-Gi-Oh!
-GX: Season 4, where the kids are shown instantly treating the previously unknown Fujiwara like he's one of the True Companions all along — because he's hypnotized them into thinking so.
+GX: Season 4, where the characters are shown instantly treating the previously unknown Yusuke Fujiwara like he's one of the True Companions all along — because he's hypnotized them into thinking so.
 Too bad his magic doesn't work on Judai.

 In Fairy Tail, when Master Makarov selects the candidates for the S-Class exams, one of them is Mest, a character we have never seen before, yet everybody claims he is a valued Fairy Tail member.
 He is a spy who inflicted Fake Memories on everybody.

 This seemed to happen with Moonraker's sudden appearance in Force Works.
 Everybody knew him and he even was in an ongoing relationship with Comic Book/Spider-Woman.
 However, Rachel (Spider-Woman's daughter) notices she had never seen him before.
 Some issues later, Moonraker reveals he was really implanted into the team's history via time travel to warn them and the Avengers about an upcoming attack by Kang.